zaphar/ucg/docsite/site/content/reference/expressions.md

     foo = "bar",
     quux = "baz",
 };
-let tpl_filter = macro(name, val) =>  name != "foo";
+let tpl_filter = func (name, val) =>  name != "foo";
 filter tpl_filter test_tpl == { quux = "baz" };
 ```

 ### Reduce expressions

-Reduce expressions start with the reduce keyword followed by a symbol referencing a macro an expression for the accumulator and finally the tuple or list to process.
+Reduce expressions start with the reduce keyword followed by a symbol
+referencing a func, an expression for the accumulator, and finally the tuple or
+list to process.

 **Tuples**